irsbugs/pdp11-code/README.md

 000100
 177560
 ```
-After this there needs to be a Wait for interrupt, where the program waits until someone types a key on the keyboard.
+After this there needs to be a WAIT for interrupt, where the program waits until someone types a key on the keyboard.
 ```
 WAIT for interrupt
 000001
+000000
 ```
 For the moment make the next instruction after the WAIT to be a HALT 000000.

+The keyboards interrupt routine will be written soon, in the meantime a HALT instruction will be placed at the start of the routine at address 2000.
 ```
 d 2000 000000
 ```

-Assuming address 2000 just contains a halt 000000 at the moment, then here is what happens when the code is run from address 1000.
+With address 2000 just contains a HALT, 000000, at the moment, then here is what happens when the code is run from address 1000:
 * Housekeeping is performed and everything is set as above
 * The program gets to the WAIT instruction and waits for a key on the console to be pressed.
 * When the key is pressed the keyboard hardware interrupt occurs.